Things to do

 Or take the train?

-From Achnasheen which is back on the road from Gairloch to Inverness, you can catch the smashing little train to Plockton and have lunch at Shore Restaurant.
+From Achnasheen which is back on the road from Gairloch to Inverness, you can catch the smashing little train to Plockton, Attadale Gardens or Kyle of Lochalsh.
 You could drive there of course, but somehow the train is more fun.
-But do check the train times first!
+But do check the train times first via the ScotRail website.
+You can buy tickets on their app.

 Poolewe hosts a weekly family ceilidh during the summer.
 They are lovely events with everyone welcome.
 Find out more on their Facebook page: https://www.facebook.com/ThePooleweCeilidhPartnership